SteveGilham/altcover/README.md

 Then `dotnet fake run ./Build/setup.fsx` to do the rest of the set-up.

 #### *nix

 * It is assumed that `mono` is on the `PATH` already
-* You may need to create the directory `.paket` or otherwise allow for `dotnet restore` to work before starting the process
 * You will need to `chmod 755 ./fake.sh` to make the generated script file executable

 ### Normal builds